EaryChow/Blender-AgX-Resolve/README.md

 ## SDR Peak Nits
 The SDR peak nits assumption.
 UI limted to [100, 400] with default of 203.

-## HDR Extra Attenuation
+## HDR Extra Shoulder Power
-Apply extra attenuation only to HDR.
-Since the darkening is done in a per-channel way, the darkened image can sometimes feel a bit too chroma-laden, this setting is an attempt to compensate for that.
+Apply extra multiplier to sigmoid's shoulder power parameter, compensating for HDR's middle gray darkening.

+## HDR purity
+Adjust purity of the "HDR headroom".

 ## HDR as percentage for SDR
 In case `Use HDR` is checked with the output transfer function set to SDR ones.
 If checked, it outputs the image with a darkened middle grey.
 If not checked, it outputs the darkened-middle-grey image being scaled backup globally (which means clipping might occur).
 Default is checked to avoid output clipping.